raquo/Airstream/README.md

 debugStream.addObserver(obs)
 ```

-Airstream offers many debugging operators for observables, letting you run a callbacks (`spy*`), log, or set a JS breakpoint (`break*`) at the most important times in the observable's lifecycle, including when emitting events or errors, starting or stopping, and evaluating the initial value (for signals).
-You can see all of these methods in `DebugObservable` and `DebugSignal`.
+Airstream offers many debugging operators for observables, letting you run a callbacks (`debugSpy*`), log (`debugLog*`), or set a JS breakpoint (`debugBreak*`) at the most important times in the observable's lifecycle, including when emitting events or errors, starting or stopping, and evaluating the initial value (for signals).
+Those methods are available implicitly on every observable via `DebuggableObservable` and `DebuggableSignal`.

-Enabling debugging with Airstream methods is a two-step process:

-1. Call `debug()` on the observable you want to debug.
-This will create an observable that listens to the original observable and re-emits all of its events and errors, except it exposes debug methods like `log` and `logEvents`.
+To debug an observable, call one of the available debug* methods to produce a new observable that listens to the original one and re-emits all its events and errors **and** also performs the specified debug action.

-2. Call one or more debug methods in a chain on the `debug()` observable.
-For example, `stream.debug().log()` will print all events **and errors** emitted by this observable, and `stream.debug().logEvents().breakErrors()` will log only the events, and set a JS breakpoint on errors.
+For example, `stream.debugLog()` will create a new observable that will simply print every event **and error** that it emits, that `stream` feeds to it, and `stream.debugLog().debugBreakErrors()` will do the same plus also set a JS breakpoint on errors in `stream`.

-Very importantly, we do **not** monkey-patch the original observable to add debugging functionality to it.
+Very importantly, `debugLog` does **not** monkey-patch the original observable to add debugging functionality to it.
 We create a new observable that depends on the original, and debug _that_.
-This is true for each debug operator: in `stream.debug().log()`, `.debug() creates an observable based on `stream`, and `.log()` creates an observable based on `stream.debug()`.
+This is true for every debug operator: in `stream.debugLog().debugBreakErrors()`, `debugLog()` creates an observable based on `stream`, and `debugBreakErrors()` creates an observable based on `stream.debugLog()`.

-To make it crystal clear: `stream.debug().log()` will log only the events that `stream.debug().log()` emits, so you need to make sure to listen to it, not (just) to `stream`.
-Easiest is to just use `stream.debug().log()` in place of `stream` in your code.
+To make it crystal clear: `stream.debugLog()` will only log the events that `stream.debugLog()` emits, so you need to make sure to listen to it, not (just) to `stream`.
+Easiest is to just use `stream.debugLog()` in place of the original `stream` in your code.

 Another important consideration is the **order** of debug procedures.
 It follows the propagation order.
-For example, in `stream.debug().log().spy(fn)` the observable `stream.debug().log()` will obviously emit before the observable `stream.debug().log().spy(fn)` emits, and so you will see the event printed first, and only after that will `fn` be called with that event.
-So if you're ever confused about why your debugger prints stuff in a weird order (e.g. event fired before stream is started), make sure your debug operators are in the right order.
+For example, in `stream.debugLog().debugSpy(fn)` the observable `stream.debugLog()` will obviously emit before the observable `stream.debugLog().debugSpy(fn)` emits, and so you will see the event printed first, and only after that will `fn` be called with that event.
+So if you're ever confused about why your debugger prints stuff in a weird order (e.g. event fired before stream is started), make sure your debug operators are in the expected order.

-You can also use `debugWith(debugger)` method instead of `debug()` and provide an `ObservableDebugger` with all of the behaviour that you want, instead of adding it piece by piece.
+You can also use `debugWith(debugger)` method instead of `debug*` methods to provide an `ObservableDebugger` with all of the behaviour that you want, instead of adding it piece by piece.

-Also regarding timing, the per-event debuggers like (`spy()` / `log()` / `break()`) do their thing right _before_ the event is fired (by the debugged observable, not the original), and the start/stop debuggers do their thing right _after_ the observable is started or stopped.
+Also regarding timing, the per-event debuggers like (`debugSpy()` / `debugLog()` / `debugBreak()`) do their thing right _before_ the event is fired (by the debugged observable, not the original), and the start/stop debuggers do their thing right _after_ the observable is started or stopped.

 Logging debug operators generally offer an optional `when` filter to reduce noise, and a `useJsLogger` option that you should enable when you're logging native JS values.
-Logging plain JS objects with `println` will often result in `[object Object]`, but JS `dom.console.log` can print them nicely.
+Logging plain JS objects with `println` will often result in printing `[object Object]`, but JS `dom.console.log` can print them nicely.

 Also, your logs will be prefixed with `sourceName` which defaults to `stream.toString` but you can provide a prettier name as a param to the `.debug()` method.

 We try to minimize the impact of debugging on the execution of your observable graph.
 To that end, any errors you throw in the callbacks you provide to `spy*` methods will be reported as unhandled (wrapped in `DebuggerError`), and will not affect the propagation of events.

+##### debugName

+When debugging, it's very useful to name your observables.
+There are two ways to do this: `stream.setDebugName("MyStream")` patches `stream` in place to set its `debugName`.
+It returns the same `stream`, it does **not** create a new observable.

+This should be the preferred method for adding **permanent** debug names to important observables.
+For example, if you have a global `val AuthSignal: Signal[AuthContext]`, you might want to add `.setDebugName("AuthSignal")` to its definition.

+`debugName`, if explicitly set, is returned by the observable's `toString` method.
+If not explicitly set, it defaults to `defaultDebugName`, which in turn defaults to java.Object's default `type@hashcode` toString implementation.
+If subclassing Observable, you can't override its toString method directly, but you can override `defaultDebugName`.

+`debugName` is of course useful to give human-readable identifiers to observables – seeing `AuthSignal` when print-debugging is much more useful than `MapSignal@f161`.

+`debugName` is also prepended to logs produced by `debugLog*` methods.
+However, given `stream.setDebugName("MyStream")`, while the `debugName` of `stream` is "MyStream", the `debugName` of `stream.setDebugName("MyStream").debugLog()` is "MyStream|Debug", to differentiate it from `stream`.

+You can of course also `setDebugName` on the debugged stream directly: `stream.debugLog().setDebugName("MyDebuggedStream")`, but if you have a _chain_ of debug streams that you want to apply the same name to, you can use the `withDebugName` method: `stream.withDebugName("MyDebugName").debugLogEvents().debugSpyErrors().debugLogStarts()` – in this case all three debug* streams will have their `debugName` set to "MyDebugName", but `stream` will not.
+This is because unlike `setDebugName`, `withDebugName` does not patch the original observable, it creates a new debug observable and patches that instead. `withDebugName` works with debug chains because unlike regular observables, debug observables inherit their parent debug observable's `debugName` by default.

 #### Debugging Observers